Rate this page:

 This pricing is effective 1 April 2022 through 31 December 2024.

 For all new Forge apps listed on Atlassian Marketplace after 1 April 2022, Atlassian will pay you, the publisher, 95% of the gross revenue of all sales made within first year.
 After the first year, the revenue share will return to whatever the standard rate is for cloud apps at that time.
 This rate of 95% is a temporary incentive and will be reviewed periodically.
 This promotion excludes new apps built on Connect as well as former Connect apps that are rebuilt as Forge apps or migrated from Connect to Forge.
 In order to be eligible, Forge apps must use Atlassian-hosted storage and compute.

 For Atlassian products not stated above, you will receive a revenue share of 75% across all hosting types.
 For more information, see the [Atlassian Marketplace Partner Agreement] (https://www.atlassian.com/licensing/marketplace/publisheragreement), Section 4.2.

-You determine initial pricing for your app when you submit it for approval on the Marketplace.
-When you'd like to change prices for your app, here's how:
+You can set the initial pricing for your app when you submit it for approval on the Marketplace.
+When you’d like to change prices for your app, you need to:

-Your change is active and displayed on the Marketplace site in 24 hours.
-After this, new customers pay your updated prices right away.
-Here are some important things to know when you change prices:
+Your change becomes active and will reflect on the Marketplace site in 24 hours.
+Following this, new customers will pay updated prices.
+Few things to note when you change prices: